Registering Your Event

 All other events must meet registration criteria 10 business days before the event.

 Questions about how to register your event?
-Contact your group advisor.
+Contact your organization's primary advisor.